 "Personal privacy," the Committee added, is "essential to liberty and the pursuit of happiness" and is necessary to ensure "that all our citizens may live in a free and decent society."
-Indeed, "when Government infringes the right of privacy, the injury spreads far beyond the particular citizens targeted to untold numbers of other Americans who may be intimidated."
-The Committee added that, in the words of former Attorney General and Supreme Court Justice Robert H. Jackson, without clear legal limitations, "a federal investigative agency would 'have enough on enough
+21 Indeed, "when Government infringes the right of privacy, the injury spreads far beyond the particular citizens targeted to untold numbers of other Americans who may be intimidated."
+The Committee added that, in the words of former Attorney General and Supreme Court Justice Robert H. Jackson, without clear legal limitations, "a federal investigative agency would 'have enough on enough people' so that 'even if it does not elect to prosecute them' the Government would . . . still 'find no opposition to its policies.'"
+22 Indeed, Jackson added, "even those who are supposed to supervise [our intelligence agencies] are likely to fear [them].'"
+23

-&lt;sup>18 Olmstead v.
+18 Olmstead v.
 United States, 277 US 438, at 473 and 478 (1928) (Brandeis, J., dissenting).

-&lt;sup>19 Id., at 473-474 (Brandeis, J. dissenting).
+19 Id., at 473-474 (Brandeis, J. dissenting).